 1. Start with an Online Coding Class

-Often, the best place to start when learning a new skill is taking a class.
-This fact goes double for something as complicated and multi-faceted as coding.
+Often, the best place to start when learning a new skill is taking classes designed specifically for kids/teens.
+This is especially true for something as complicated and multi-faceted as coding.
+It can be difficult for beginners to start on their own because of the differences in languages and coding environments.
+Without prior knowledge, it can be quite intimidating.
 Learning to code through individualized instruction ensures that students receive a good grounding in the material and don’t get stymied by early struggles or misconceptions.

-Create & Learn offers a multitude of online coding classes in programming and programming-adjacent disciplines.
+Create & Learn offers a multitude of online coding classes for kids in programming and programming-adjacent disciplines.
 The classes are designed for K-12 students, and cater to a wide range of skills and interests.
-All classes are taught by skilled teachers, many with technical industry experience, and class size is kept to four or fewer people.
+All classes are taught by skilled teachers, many with technical industry experience.
+This allows for a unique perspective to connect what is learned in class to the “real” world.
+Class sizes are kept small, 3-5 students max per group, to ensure a beneficial and inclusive learning environment for all.

-To ensure students can try out a class before committing to a full session, Create & Learn offers free classes in its most popular courses.
-Taking a free class can help you and your child judge if the language or material is a good match for their current skillset.
+A great way to try out the experiences is to join free intro coding classes for kids offered by Create & Learn.
+Free intro classes are offered for in several most popular courses.
+Taking a free class can help you and your child judge if the language or material is a good match for their current skill set.
+This also introduces you and your child to Create & Learn’s class format of and our skilled instructors.
 Most students begin with the free Scratch coding class (elementary and middle school) or Python coding class (high school).

 Best for ages: All ages

-Get started: Explore free classes in coding games, robotics, and much more today
+Get started: Explore free classes in coding games, robotics, and much more today.
+Classes are offered at a variety of times to fit your schedule.

 2. Leverage Code.org